Haoyang113/UPose/README.md

 pip install opencv-python mediapipe
 ```

-Finally you can run mediapipe by:
+Finally to run mediapipe go into the folder 'MotionCapture/mediapipe' and run:
 ```
 python main.py
 ```
-This program will attempt to connect to Unity and stream the motion capture data to your Unity Project.
+This program will attempt to connect to Unity and stream the motion capture data to your Unity project.
 Keep the python program running and start the UPose Unity project to see the motion capture data in action!

 ### MMPose
 ```